SEO for beginner bloggers 2023

 After all, you spend all that time writing great content, and you definitely want your ideal audience to be able to find that content, right!

-What is SEO?
+What is the meaning of SEO?
 And why should you care?

 SEO is a non paid, or organic form of traffic generation.
 THE BEST KIND in my humble opinion.
 Organic traffic means that you have not paid for ads to generate an audience to your site.
 It simply means people have found your content via organic means.